 Concept 1: Lighting System for Product Location that uses LED lighting and haptic feedback on the grocery cart to help users navigate the store and locate products on the shelves.

-I designed a system involving three synced input methods (a digital paper-like surface, an app, and a digital assistant), that provides an easy and flexible way to plan ahead for grocery shopping trips and keep record of purchases.
+Concept 2: Cross Platform Shopping List that syncs three input methods (a digital paper-like surface, an app, and a digital assistant) and provides an easy and flexible way to plan ahead for grocery shopping trips and keep record of purchases.

 - A mobile application that supports list generation and in-store way-finding

 At home or on the go, a user can make a shopping list flexibly and easily.
 Once at the store, she opens the app, finds her list, and uses the app's navigational features to make her way through the store.
 Inside an aisle, her items automatically light up on the shelves, making it easy for her to retrieve them.

 We built the LED component prototype using an Arduino set and LED strips.
 In order to demonstrate how our combined system worked, we filmed a demo video at a local Walmart.

 A/B Test of the ShopLight System: Participants completed a shopping list with and without the system in place.
 We counterbalanced the presentation order of the A and B conditions and measured the time it took the participants to complete each round.
 This test was intended to determine whether or not our design accomplished one of its core goals: making grocery shopping faster for users.

 Post-Test Questionnaire: This was intended to qualitatively explore participants' experiences.

 NASA Task Load Index (TLX) Assessment: Given after each condition, this method allowed us to compare the cognitive loads associated with the A and B conditions.